rafalmas/gript/README.md

 The `target/tmp` directory is the place for the compilation output:

 - `target/tmp/js` : will contain compiled TypeScript files
-- `target/tmp/partials` : will contain all HTML partials from your Angular app compiled into Angular $templateCache.
+- `target/tmp/partials` : will contain all HTML partials from your Angular app compiled into Angular `$templateCache`.
 - `target/tmp/styles` : will contain compiled Sass files

 Compiled scripts and styles will then be injected into the app's `index.html` according to the injection markings: